 Concerning merger control, according to the Authority, an incumbent platform may "close the entry point" to the market through an aggressive strategy of acquiring small and potential rivals.
-These pre-emptive mergers may aim at expanding/ strengthening the ecosystem by incorporating products/services or discontinuing/limiting the introduction of new products (killer acquisitions).
-One of the challenges for competition policy in the digital era is avoiding the risk that pre-emptive mergers escape competition authorities' merger control for not meeting notification thresholds, namely when the turnover of the target firm is small.
+These pre-emptive mergers may aim at expanding/ strengthening the ecosystem by incorporating products/ services or discontinuing/limiting the introduction of new products (killer acquisitions).
+According to the Authority, one of the challenges for competition policy in the digital era is avoiding the risk that pre-emptive mergers escape competition authorities' merger control for not meeting notification thresholds, namely when the turnover of the target firm is small.
 One of the issues discussed is the need to adjust the notification criteria foreseen in the legal frameworks for competition to capture these mergers, particularly those that harm competition.

 In this regard, the Authority referred to the statement of 19 June 2019 of European Commissioner Vestager to the effect that, for the European Commission, it is important to investigate the adequacy of introducing additional notification criteria linked to the value of the merger, as was the case in Germany and Austria.
 However, the Issues Paper does not propose or advocate any changes to the merger control rules in Portugal.
+Nevertheless, it should be noted that the current Portuguese notification criteria may already allow for an effective enforcement in such cases since these include a standard market share threshold and de minimis market share threshold (see question 2.4 above).

-In December 2022 the Authority has also published a paper on competition enforcement in the digital sector in Portugal, which does not focus specifically on merger control issues.
+In December 2022, the Authority also published a paper on competition enforcement in the digital sector in Portugal, which does not focus specifically on merger control issues.